-- Large trees and/or shrubs.

-- Boulders.

-- Large soil mounds.

-- Sites that are not currently within a grazing lease.

-- The subsided area is stable:

-- Not slumping.

-- o Non-erosive.

-- Not increasing in size over time (i.e., no evidence of continuing subsidence during multiple assessments, if available).
+- large soil mounds, and/or - sites that are not currently within a grazing lease. - The subsided area is stable, not slumping, non-erosive and not increasing in size over time (i.e., no evidence of continuing subsidence during multiple assessments, if available).